Hidden and Unexpected History in Broadwater

 Broadwater like many old Sussex villages evolved along a winding street which invariably took the name of the village.
 Broadwater Street stretched from Broadwater Green to the church (now Broadwater Street West), then to the junction of Sompting Road (now Broadwater Street East) and continued on up the now Sompting Road.

 Many attractive buildings have been lost, especially in the Broadwater Street West part of the old village.
 The ancient parish of Broadwater contained formerly the separate settlements of Broadwater, Offington, and Worthing.
 This walk follows the route of the old Broadwater Street from north of The Green, past the church, down to the Quashetts and round to the old manor house.
-Please see the back panel of this leaflet for further information about the history of Broadwater.

 This mysterious and ancient oak tree is steeped in folklore.
 Charlotte Latham, arguably this country’s first serious folklorist, worked as a governess in Worthing, when she was a young woman in the 1820s.
 In 1868 she set about recording the superstitious beliefs of the people of West Sussex, including the legend of the Broadwater Midsummer Tree.
 She recalled viewing the tree “with an uncomfortable and suspicious look” in her younger days, having been told how skeletons would rise up from its roots at midnight on Midsummer’s Eve and dance round its trunk to “the rattling of their own bones”.